 Among other things, meaningful access can help ensure access to affordable, reliable, sustainable and modern energy through the use of online platforms for capacity-building related to renewable energy; the implementation of smart energy meters linked to applications that prevent wastage; and by facilitating access to information about energy distribution and conservation.
-Ericsson, for instance, takes the view that the ICT sector can transform the energy sector by delivering synergies across technologies for sensing and control; the automation of processes; energy storage; renewable energy generation; machine-to-machine interactions; efficient energy use by consumers; as well as smart metering and grids, for instance (2016).
+Ericsson, for instance, takes the view that the ICT sector has the potential to transform the energy sector by delivering synergies across technologies for sensing and control; the automation of processes; energy storage; renewable energy generation; machine-to-machine interactions; efficient energy use by consumers; and employing smart metering and smart grids, for instance (2016).

-Besides the ICT sector's potential to improve productivity and thus reduce power consumption and carbon emissions, it remains responsible for at least 1.3% of total global greenhouse gas emissions

-(as is discussed in more detail in SDG 13 below).
-Michael Oghia, for instance, warns about the potentially detrimental effect of not only IoT, but also data generation and cloud computing (2016c) on energy consumption.
+Besides the ICT sector's potential to improve productivity and thus reduce power consumption and carbon emissions, it remains responsible for at least 2.3% of total global greenhouse gas emissions (as is discussed in more detail in SDG 13 below).
+As a result, Michael Oghia warns about the potentially detrimental effects of not only IoT, but also data generation and cloud computing (2016c) on energy consumption.

-A recent study by Mike Hazas, Janine Morley, Oliver Bates and Adrian Friday, for instance, takes the view that rising data demand 'has an equivalent direct energy cost as data is transmitted and processed.
+Moreover, a recent study by Mike Hazas, Janine Morley, Oliver Bates and Adrian Friday cautions that rising data demand 'has an equivalent direct energy cost as data is transmitted and processed.
 Despite step changes in energy efficiency as new technology is introduced, this could arguably be offset by innovations in the marketplace such as increased expectations around high-definition video'.
-These researchers warn that 'the [IoT] is set to trigger a whirl-wind of investment and connected infrastructure growth that has the massive potential to grow operational electricity use and energy of the Internet' (2016).
+These researchers also warn that 'the [IoT] is set to trigger a whirl-wind of investment and connected infrastructure growth that has the massive potential to grow operational electricity use and energy of the Internet' (2016).

-ICTs and the Internet also, however, have the potential capacity to provide solutions that can reduce energy dependence and wastage in other sectors as a result of development pertaining to smart grids, transportation, buildings, work, travel, services, agriculture and land use.
+ICTs and the Internet, however, have the potential capacity to provide solutions that can reduce energy dependence and wastage in other sectors as a result of development pertaining to smart grids, transportation, buildings, work, travel, services, agriculture and land use.
 In the ICT sector more specifically, Michael Oghia argues that solutions are already manifesting in various ways and aiming to determine 'how the Internet and ICTs can become completely sustainable in the future as well as better address and ultimately solve 21st century challenges' (2016c).